 - a.
 Estimated Budget: FY24 \$15,000 (EPA), FY24 \$10,000 Local Government, (Local Government FY23 \$24,000) - b.
 Partners and their roles: PEP (Lead); LINAP; LISS; SSER, Center for Advocacy and Support (CAST) (new partner) - c.
 Description and Objectives: For many years, The Peconic Estuary Partnership (PEP) Homeowner Rewards Program has provided financial rewards for homeowners, who live within the Peconic Estuary watershed, to add rain gardens, native plantings, and/or rain barrels to their properties.
 Simultaneously, the program educates the community about the benefits of rain gardens, rain barrels, and native plants for nitrogen reduction, stormwater pollution reduction, and other ecosystem benefits.
 In FY21, PEP began working with the NYS Long Island Nitrogen Action Plan (LINAP), the Long Island Sound Study (LISS), and the NYS South Shore Estuary Reserve (SSER) to streamline our messaging about fertilizer use across Long Island.
-The PEP will continue to work with these partners to bring the PEP Homeowner Rewards Program to all of Long Island.
-New to FY22, PEP will pilot a School Rewards Program, where we will work with local schools to give them funds to change a portion of their lawn to native plant gardens and install rain barrels. - d.
+In FY23 and FY24 PEP worked with the Center for Advocacy, Support and Transformation (CAST) to install a native plant garden and install educational signs. - d.
 Outputs and Deliverables: Installation and completion of sustainable landscaping projects on properties within the Peconic Estuary watershed. - e.
 Estimated Milestones: Annual spring fall season application period. - f.
 Long Term Outcomes: Improve public's understanding of benefits or sustainable landscaping and long-term and widespread behavior change favoring landscaping best management practices.
 Reductions in fertilizer use, pesticide use, water use, and the promotion of natural vegetation and benefits to pollinators and native fauna.
-Less fertilizer usage in the watershed, decreased stormwater runoff, and increased native plants and localized habitats. - g.
+Less fertilizer usage in the watershed, decreased stormwater runoff, and increased native plants and localized habitats.

+- g.
+Clean Water Act Core Programs: Elements of this project prevent or mitigate the impacts of nutrient pollution; assessment of progress toward TMDL goals; refinement of implementation plan and TMDL goals for land-based loads; Elements of this project prevent or mitigate the impacts of nutrient pollution. - h.
 External Constraints: PEP faced numerous challenges to this project.
-Working directly with school has proven to be difficult due to contracting funds.
-We are expanding the partners to include local non-profits to allow them to receive funds and carry out work on school and non-profit properties. - h.
-Clean Water Act Core Programs: Elements of this project prevent or mitigate the impacts of nutrient pollution; assessment of progress toward TMDL goals; refinement of implementation plan and TMDL goals for land-based loads; Elements of this project prevent or mitigate the impacts of nutrient pollution.
+Working directly with schools has proven to be difficult due to contracting funds.
+We expanded the partners to include local non-profits to allow them to receive funds and carry out work on school and non-profit properties.
+PEP funded an initial native plant garden with educational materials in multiple languages.
+We will be building on this to expand the project with CAST.

-Center for Advocacy, Support, and Transformation (CAST) - Native & Pollinator Gardens New
+Center for Advocacy, Support, and Transformation (CAST) - Native & Pollinator Gardens